Summary

 I publicly contacted Coinomi via Twitter (@warith2020) about this issue, and they acknowledged it.
 Subsequently, they uploaded a new version with the main application signed.
 By this point, I had already entered my Exodus wallet passphrase into the Coinomi application.

-On 22nd February 2019, I discovered that a significant proportion (over 90%) of my Exodus wallet assets had been transferred to various wallet addresses.
-The first transaction, involving Bitcoin (BTC), commenced on 19th February 2019 around 3:30 am UTC.
+On 2019-02-22, I discovered that a significant proportion (over 90%) of my Exodus wallet assets had been transferred to various wallet addresses.
+The first transaction, involving Bitcoin (BTC), commenced on 2019-02-19 03:30 UTC.
 This was followed by transfers of Ethereum (ETH), including ERC20 tokens, Litecoin (LTC), and finally Bitcoin Cash (BCH).

 Technical Analysis